HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The instruction opCode for BRK is the opCode value of zero.
-A zero instruction word result is a BRK #0 instruction which raises a trap.
+A zero instruction word result is treated as a NOP.

+// ??? while it will help with the NOP needed in the pipeline, is that a good idea to just run through zeroes this way ?

 <!--------------------------------------------------------------------------------------------------------->